5 Things to do Before Giving Birth to Twins

 Join a twins club and speak to other mums and dads to get a real picture of what it’s like to have twins.
 TAMBA Twins and Multiple Births Association is the UK’s leading twins and triplets charity.
 Groups such as these are usually very positive and supportive.
 They can be a valuable resource before and after the birth.

 The first few months after the birth will be very hard work.
 You will be tired, probably more tired than you ever thought possible.
 If you have a caesarean section you will be recovering from what is a fairly major operation.
 Having several reliable people you can turn to when things get tough is crucial.
 Try to get people who will offer support for longer than the first couple of weeks.

 Speak to trusted friends and family and enlist as many people as you can who are willing to lend a hand after the birth.
 Having someone who can take over for a couple of hours will be a life-saver, even if you just get some well earned, uninterrupted sleep!

 Before the birth, talk to your partner, friends and family about how you will establish a routine once the babies are born.
 This will not only help to create ground rules but will also get you into the right mindset for coping with twins.

-Practical tasks such as changing nappies, bathing the babies, feeding them, feeding yourselves, cleaning and washing, will all need to be worked out so talk about it and decide how you want it to go.
+Practical tasks such as changing nappies, bathing the babies, feeding them, feeding yourselves, cleaning and washing, will all need to be worked out.
+Talk about it before the birth and decide how you want it to go.

-Synchronising your babies feeding and sleeping patterns will be your biggest challenge in the early months so discussing and agreeing on how you will handle this will give you the greatest chance of getting them feeding and sleeping together as soon as possible.
+Synchronising your babies feeding and sleeping patterns will be your biggest challenge in the early months.
+Discussing and agreeing on how you will handle this will give you the greatest chance of getting them feeding and sleeping together as soon as possible.